ponylang/pony-tutorial/docs/types/at-a-glance.md

 Pony requires FFI parameters to be explicitly defined as Pony types in advance.
 This allows the typechecker to guarantee that no code-paths exist that would result in an FFI call that violated the top-level definition.
 This assurance is not available in many other languages.

-Unfortunately, As there is no way Pony can validate compatibility between your top-level definition and what the library expects Pony's guarantees cannot be extended.
+Unfortunately, as there is no way Pony can validate compatibility between your top-level definition and what the library expects, Pony's guarantees cannot be extended.